• Use Cases

 Intercom Integration

-Apply tags so onboarding and support workflows inherit the right context.
+Apply tags so onboarding and support flows inherit the right context per tenant.

 Open link